HyagoOliveira/InputSystem/README.md

 You need to place there all the Sprite Assets your project is going to use.
 Don't forget to configure them.
 Use the [official TMP Sprite Asset section](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/Sprites.html) to know how.

-## Placing Sprite Assets to Folder
+### Placing the Sprite Assets in the correct folder

 All Sprite Assets present on Default Sprite Asset folder should be named following the [InputDeviceType](/Runtime/InputDeviceType.cs) enum.
 You don't need to create a Sprite Assets for all elements on this enum since the code will search and use the nearest available on this folder.